filipesabella/quick-file-actions/README.md

 Quickly copy, delete, move, and create new files.

-* ctrl-alt-c: copy
+* ctrl-alt-f c: copy
-* ctrl-alt-d: delete
+* ctrl-alt-f d: delete
-* ctrl-alt-m: move
+* ctrl-alt-f m: move
-* ctrl-alt-n: new
+* ctrl-alt-f n: new

 Or through the command palette.